File Sharing & Connectivity

 Storing and sharing electronic files—from recorded lectures to data—can be challenging in an online environment where both professors and students may have limited connectivity.
 Below are some resources and suggestions.

-Google Drive provides free, unlimited storage through your HillConnect account.
+Google Drive currently provides free, unlimited storage through your HillConnect account.
 In addition to the Google Drive applications included with all Hamilton email accounts, faculty can request a Google Shared Drive for their courses.
-This is a particularly a good solution for faculty who want to preserve multi-year projects with their students, since files are not tied to individual email accounts and won’t be deleted when students leave the college.
+This is a particularly good solution for faculty who want to preserve multi-year projects with their students, since files are not tied to individual email accounts and won’t be deleted when students leave the college.